Media-Based Modulation for Next-Generation Wireless: A Survey and Some New Developments

-Spatial Modulation (SM)~\cite{N4}-\!\!\cite{N6} uses multiple transmit antennas with a single RF chain, where a single transmit antenna is selected according to the input data (the rest of the data modulates the signal transmitted through the selected antenna).
-SM is in essence a diagonal space-time code, where the trade-off between diversity and multiplexing gain has been in favour of the latter.
-A shortcoming of SM is that the rate due to the spatial portion increases with $\log_2$ of the number of antennas, while in MBM, it increases linearly with the number of RF mirrors (on-off RF mirrors are introduced in~\cite{isit2014} as means of embedding binary data in the channel state).
-In SM, antennas should be sufficiently separated to have independent fading, while in MBM, RF mirrors are placed side by side.
-The switches used in SM are high power, which means expensive/slow, or each antenna needs a separate Power Amplifier (PA) with switches placed before PAs.
-The switches used for RF mirrors in MBM are cheap, low power and fast.
+Spatial modulation (SM)~\cite{N4, N5, N6} uses multiple transmit antennas with a single RF chain, where a single transmit antenna is selected according to the input data (the rest of the data modulates the signal transmitted through the selected antenna).
+SM is, in essence, a diagonal space-time code, where the trade-off between diversity and multiplexing gain has favored the latter ($\mathsf{MG} = 1$, which is the minimum possible value).
+As a result, by relying on a single transmit chain, the hardware complexity of SM reduces, but its rate due to the spatial portion increases with $\log_2$ of the number of antennas.
+A primary difference between MBM and SM is that, in MBM, the rate is scaled linearly with the number of on/off RF mirrors (parasitic RF elements with two states, acting as reflector or as transparent, respectively) vs. logarithmic scaling in the case of SM.
+The reason is, while MBM relies on a single RF chain too, due to the interaction among RF mirrors, each on/off configuration results in a different transmit antenna pattern.
+Due to this exponential growth, the number of data bits embedded in the channel state equals the number of on/off mirrors.

-The use of tuneable parasitic elements external to the antenna(s) for the purpose of RF beam-forming is well established.
-However, the objective in traditional RF beam-forming is ``to focus/steer” the energy beam, which does not realize the advantages of MBM (where data is modulated by tuning external parasitic elements).